GabrieleAndrea/Novel-species-identifier/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-1. What could Novel species identifier do?
+1. What could Novel species identifier do?:

 The script identifies those putative contigs that belongs to novel species of a selected genus starting from a shotgun metagenomic sample analyzed through the METAnnotatorX pipeline.

 2. System requirements:

 Novel species identifier should run on all Unix platforms, although it has not tested in all platforms.

 3. Installation:

 The script does not need any installation.
 To be executed, the script needs a functional copy of METAnnotatorX pipeline.

 4. Software requirements and dependencies:

 Blastn programs (specifically blastn and makeblastdb programs)

 5. Databases:

 The user has to build three custom databases based on the interested bacterial genus sequences.

 	A. Collection of all protein sequences: bin/./prerapsearch –f T –d /folder/sequences.fasta –n /folder/protein